Nonye2K3/chia/RPC-Interfaces.md

 All endpoints are made with POST with JSON data.
 The response is a JSON dictionary with a success field, which can be true or false.

 ### WebSockets
-If you are using the Websockets API, you can go directly through the daemon, which routes requsts.
+If you are using the Websockets API, you can go directly through the daemon, which routes requests.
 Each WebSocket message contains the following fields:

 ```json
 {